distbit0/distbit.xyz/_posts/2026-05-19-malicious-futarchy-proposal-strategies.md

 Asset futarchy here means a governance system where a proposal passes if conditional markets predict ASSET will be worth more if the proposal passes than if it fails.
 PASS-ASSET is ASSET in the world where the proposal passes.
 FAIL-ASSET is ASSET in the world where it fails.
 The mechanism need not mean inflating token supply to pay for the proposal; the important feature here is that relative conditional prices decide execution. +EV means a proposal increases expected ASSET value, and -EV means it decreases expected ASSET value.

-## Fail-Branch Sabotage

-The proposer commits to making the fail branch worse.

-Example: "If this proposal fails, I will stop supporting the protocol, withdraw liquidity, or otherwise take an action that lowers ASSET's price."

-This can make PASS look better than FAIL even if the proposal itself is -EV.
-The proposal passes not because it creates value, but because rejection has been made costly.

-This works for both +EV and -EV proposals where two conditions hold: the proposer has a real sabotage vector, and they do not value the reputational cost enough to avoid using it.

-That makes it narrower than the other attacks.
-New proposers often lack the ability to harm the DAO credibly, and established proposers often care about future business.
-But crypto can make this threat stronger than it looks in normal corporate or political settings.
-Pseudonymous actors, cross-border entities, and unclear legal recourse can make it harder to punish the attacker socially or legally.

-Where the sabotage vector exists, the cost is mostly off-path: if the threat works, the proposer rarely has to carry it out.
-A sufficiently credible attacker can reuse the threat across proposals.

 ## Resistance-Triggered Delivery

 A proposer promises value-creating work, but treats delivery as the backup plan.
 Their first choice is to pass the proposal by defending the PASS/FAIL spread, collect the proposal payout, and skip the work.